- THE BASICS:

 - Scott McIlvaine:

-- First thing starts with a Winterfest theme.
+- The first thing starts with a Winterfest theme.
 Take that idea and build from it to come up with your own theme within the theme.

 - Get ideas from your family and friends, google for more ideas, but make sure that whatever you come up with you have the resources to pull it off.